 - Amounts don't truly matter that much - I used the following: 3 apples, 2 pears, 1.5 cups grapes, 4 kiwis, about 1 pound of honeydew.
 I bought the pre-cut stuff since it was actually cheaper than a whole melon.

--I used sugar since when I originally made this, Owen was under 1 - babies can't have honey.
-The sweetener is optional, but if you find your fruit isn't very sweet, I recommend it.
+- The sweetener is optional, but if you find your fruit isn't very sweet, I recommend it.
 Since it's all green fruit, there's a tendency for it to be a bit acidic.

 Enjoy as a part of your St. Patrick’s Day party spread!